 Visitors to Maze Hill in Greenwich won't find any kind of labyrinth.
 As the Greenwich Phantom describes, the unusual name is most likely a corruption of May's Hill, referring to a one-time land owner.
 The Phantom does, however, lead us to a real maze, on the very fringes of London.
 Hall Place, a medieval mansion in Bexleyheath, contains a turf maze in its gardens.
 At the other end of London, meanwhile, Chiswick House has both a hedge maze and a small herb maze.

 Since this piece was first published, we've learnt (in the comments below) about the Brent Park Millennium Maze in Ealing and a small puzzle in Coronation Park, near Leyton Orient's ground.
 Meanwhile, Fen Court in the City contains a small labyrinth as part of the London Centre for Spirituality, intended to be meditative.

-London's newest maze was created in 2012 for the Queen's Diamond Jubilee.
+One of London's newest mazes was created in 2012 for the Queen's Diamond Jubilee.
 A small brick maze surrounds an oversized coin in the tranquil space beside St Paul's Covent Garden.
 It's very easy to solve, but delightful nonetheless.